Are alloy wheels aluminum? — explained

 While taking the test, avoid doing it on the sides of the rim, as it would give you a false reading since the spoke rivets are often steel.

 If you do not have a magnet ready, you can somewhat distinguish between an alloy wheel and other kinds of wheels by their appearance.
 Alloy wheels always have a complex and more sophisticated finishing in their appearance.
 They also have a better shine.
+You may also have to measure the rim size if you wish to fit custom alloy wheels on your car.

 Are alloy wheels and aluminum wheels the same thing?